Please take a look at some of the Frequently Asked Questions about the University of Michigan-Flint.

 The International Center does not accept faxes of applications or paper applications.
 All applications must be submitted electronically.

 Does the English Language Program prepare me to take the TOEFL or MELAB?

 The English Language Program (ELP) is for students with no English proficiency score or a proficiency score below admission requirements.
 Conditional admission to the University of Michigan-Flint degree programs is possible for qualified students.
 In addition, the ELP offers testing, advising, consulting services for academic units, professional development for the staff, and a number of workshops and student services co-sponsored with the International Center (IC).

-Various testing options are available at the University of Michigan-Flint.
-Students who are already enrolled in ELP are able to take the MELAB at no additional charge.
-The University of Michigan-Flint is a test center for both the MELAB and TOEFL exams.
+Testing options available at the University of Michigan-Flint include TOEFL testing.
+Students who are already enrolled in ELP are able to take the TOEFEL at no additional charge.
 Please click here for more information.

 International Students are required to be enrolled full-time for immigration purposes during the Fall or Winter semesters.
 Students attending the University for the first time for a Spring or Summer term are also required to be enrolled full-time.

 Full-Time: 6-8 Credit Hours depending on the program